Implementing Go-style Channels in C++ from scratch

 Asynchronous and Non-Blocking Send

-method are similar to the original implementation with only a few minor tweaks.
+The async and non-blocking flavors of the send method are similar to the original implementation with only a few minor tweaks.

 async_send